tinyfists/actions-monorepo/README.md

 1. Create workflow for changes to everything else

-   The following example ignores specific microservices and standardizes on the `build`, `test`, and `scan` job IDs:
+   The following example ignores specific microservices using the same `build`, `test`, and `scan` job IDs as the other workflows to avoid [skipped required status checks](https://docs.github.com/en/enterprise-cloud@latest/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/troubleshooting-required-status-checks#handling-skipped-but-required-checks):

    ```yaml
    name: CI / Default